finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 # **get_portfolio_group_expansion**
 > ExpandedGroup get_portfolio_group_expansion(scope, code, effective_at=effective_at, as_at=as_at, property_filter=property_filter)

-[EARLY ACCESS] GetPortfolioGroupExpansion: Get portfolio group expansion
+[EARLY ACCESS] Get portfolio group expansion

 List all the portfolios in a group, including all portfolios within sub groups in the group.
 Each portfolio will be decorated with all of its properties unless a property filter is specified.